btcpayserver/btcpayserver-doc/ManualDeploymentExtended.md

 ## Installation Steps Overview

-The instructions in this document were tested on Ubuntu 18.04.
+The instructions in this article have been tested on Ubuntu 18.04.
 They should be applicable to other Linux based distributions.
-These instructions are based on all components executing on the same single instance.
-It's possible to split things up any way you wish but these instructions don't describe that.
+They are also based on all components being on the same host or virtual machine.
+It is possible to split the components across different hosts but these instructions don't describe that.

 ### Prerequisites: